 However, when it comes to professional recruitment, employers in Australia actually want to see a more detailed account of your work history.
 They are willing to read up to 2-3 pages if it means they can get a better picture of what you’ve been doing in your recent career.
 Make sure you include:

-• Short executive summary (3-5 sentences)
+2. Short executive summary (3-5 sentences) of your career objectives, skills and experience.

-most recent listed first)
+5. Work experience (list most recent first)

-• Professional achievements for each role
+6. Professional achievements for each role

 Format your Australian CV